Magic square and half-hypermultiplets in F-theory: Introduction

-There is another curious feature about the non-split $I_6$ model; it arises when we blow up the relevant singularity of the non-split $I_6$ equation.
-As in \cite{MT,KMT}, we consider a local equation which exhibits the singularity structure near a single zero locus of the section $h_{2n+4-2r}$.
-Again, the resolution of the singularity turns out to be an incomplete resolution, meaning that the codimension-two ``$D_6$'' singularity is already resolved when the resolution of the codimension-one singularity is completed.
-However, the difference from the previous three examples is that the intersection matrix of the exceptional curves at the codimension-two point remains identical to that at a nearby point on the codimension-one singularity.
-In a sense, this is not surprising since the appearance of a non-Dynkin diagram is a token of the half-hypermultiplets arising at the codimension-two points, but in the present case there is no such thing as a half-hypermultiplet for this real ${\bf 14}$ representation.
+There is another curious feature about this non-split model: As in \cite{MT,KMT}, we consider a local equation which exhibits the singularity structure near a single zero locus of the section $h_{2n+4-2r}$.
+The resolution of the singularity turns out to be an ``incomplete'' resolution, meaning that the codimension-two ``$D_6$'' singularity is already resolved when the resolution of the codimension-one singularity is completed.
+However, the difference from the previous three magical examples is that the intersection matrix of the exceptional curves at the codimension-two \footnote{Note that this codimension is counted in the base space of the elliptic fibration, and not in the total space of the Calabi-Yau.} $D_6$ point remains identical to that at a nearby point on the codimension-one singularity.
+Therefore, the configuration of the exceptional curves generated there does not indicate that any chiral matter field is localized there.

-These puzzles will require a new understanding of charged matter generation (in terms of wrapped branes around vanishing cycles \cite{KatzVafa} or string junctions ending on the intersections of 7-branes \cite{Tani}) in the non-split F-theory model if it really describes the anomaly-free six-dimensional spectrum with an unbroken $Sp(3)$ gauge symmetry.
-Recent papers addressing related issues are \cite{GHLST,AGW,EJK,EK,EJ,Kimura1,Kimura2,Kimura3}.
+These puzzles require a new understanding of charged matter generation in the non-split model, other than wrapped branes around vanishing cycles \cite{KatzVafa} or string junctions ending on the intersections of 7-branes \cite{Tani}.
+Very recently, it was shown \cite{KuMT} that the split/non-split transition in F-theory can be regarded as, except some exceptional cases, a conifold transition associated with the relevant conifold singularities.
+In this paper, we will use this fact to discuss how the necessary matter can emerge from the geometry of the non-split model.
+More precisely, since the non-split model corresponds to the ``deformed side'' of the conifold transition, there arise three-cycles instead of two cycles on the ``resolved side'', which is the split model.
+We will argue what branes can give chiral matter field with the three-cycles.

+On the other hand, as for the question of where the ${\bf 14}'$s are generated, we argue that they just arise as the $Sp(3)$ decomposition of ${\bf 20}$s of $SU(6)$ at the $E_6$ points, and not at the $D_6$ points.

 The organization of this paper is as follows: In section 2, we give a brief review of the Freudenthal-Tits magic square and point out its relation to half-hypermultiplets in F-theory.
-In section 3, we consider the global $I_6$ models and examine their matter spectra.
+In section 3, we consider the global split and non-split $I_6$ models and examine their matter spectra.
 In section 4, we perform a concrete blowing-up process of the ``$D_6$'' singularity of the non-split $I_6$ local equation.
-The final section is devoted to conclusions and discussion.
+In section 5, we introduce the recent result of \cite{KuMT} and show how it is used to resolve the issue of non-local matter.
+The final section is devoted to conclusions.